thavlik/machine-learning-portfolio/README.md

 - [Neural Rendering](experiments/graphics/README.md) (WIP): single-shot, differentiable 3D rendering

 ## Datasets
-These are datasets that I have authored/compiled personally.
+These are datasets that I have compiled.
 My interest in the modeling of visual manifolds was first inspired by [recurrent dreams of mine that assume the form of video games](https://en.wikipedia.org/wiki/Tetris_effect), particularly those from my childhood.
 I have always found such media of dreaming to be both visually intuitive and semantically potent - attributes critical for unsupervised learning.

-- [Doom Gameplay Dataset](https://github.com/thavlik/doom-gameplay-dataset): 170+ hours of unlabeled Doom I/II gameplay
+- [Doom Gameplay Dataset](https://github.com/thavlik/doom-gameplay-dataset): 170+ hours of unlabeled Doom 1/2 gameplay
-- [Quake Gameplay Dataset](https://github.com/thavlik/quake-gameplay-dataset): 200+ hours of unlabeled Quake I gameplay
+- [Quake Gameplay Dataset](https://github.com/thavlik/quake-gameplay-dataset): 200+ hours of unlabeled Quake 1 gameplay
-- [Neurosurgery Video Dataset](https://github.com/thavlik/neurosurgery-video-dataset): a collection of per-pixel labels for neurosurgery videos (WIP)
+- [Neurosurgery Video Dataset](https://github.com/thavlik/neurosurgery-video-dataset): brain & spine surgery videos curated with the intent of enhancing neurosurgical e-Shadowing (WIP)

 ## Tools
+- [kindest](https://github.com/midcontinentcontrols/kindest): my custom toolchain used across all of my cloud-native projects
 - [t4vd (Tool for Video Data)](https://github.com/thavlik/t4vd): a collaborative open source platform for easily creating labeled datasets from YouTube videos
-- [kindest](https://github.com/midcontinentcontrols/kindest): my custom toolchain used across all of my cloud-native projects, including deep learning
-- [Midas Download Tool](https://github.com/thavlik/midas-download-tool): scripts that automate a headless web browser to bulk download data
+- [MIDAS Download Tool](https://github.com/thavlik/midas-download-tool): a collection of scripts that bulk downloads MRIs made public by Kitware on their MIDAS platform using a headless web browser

 ## Running Code
 Configurations are defined in yaml files, which can be composed via the `include:` directive to conveniently form derivative experiments with minimal boilerplate.
 An experiment can be run by passing the path to the input yaml as the `--config` flag to `src/main.py`: